 How To Collect On A Mechanics Lien

-Take a look also at the funnel graphic to the left.
-This also shows the 64% of mechanic lien claims that are paid immediately and without further legal work, but right below that in the funnel you see that some claims are resolved when additional collection action is performed.
+Take a look at the funnel infographic.
+This also shows the 64% of mechanic lien claims that are paid immediately and without further legal work.
+If the debt still isn’t paid, you can take additional collection efforts that are likely to get paid as well.
+More claims are resolved with each additional collection action that you perform.
 This part of the blog post is focusing on that additional collection effort.
-Here are some pointers.

-Consider Using A Company (Zlien) To Help You Collect
+Consider Using A Company To Help You Collect

 The beginning of this post made the case for hiring a collections agency to help you collect a debt like a mechanics lien claim, and I’ll reiterate it here.
-If you’re at a deadend trying to collect on your mechanics lien claim, get someone to help you collect it.
-This will escalate the debt in the mind of the debtors, and a few new tricks can be tried to get the debt paid that were not available to you.
+If you’re at a dead end trying to collect on your mechanics lien claim, get someone to help you collect it.
+This will escalate the debt in the mind of the debtors, and you can try a few new tricks to recover the debt that weren’t previously available to you.

 It’s a good idea to get a debt collector who understands construction debts and mechanics lien claims specifically.
 Mechanics lien claims are a special breed of debts and there are a number of advantages these claims provide your company…if they are properly understood.